AP Lang Rhetorical Analysis Essay Examples

 A rhetorical analysis thesis names the text and author, identifies the specific rhetorical strategies being analyzed, and states what effect or argument those strategies build toward, in one or two sentences.

-Weak thesis: "Martin Luther King Jr. uses many rhetorical devices in 'Letter from Birmingham Jail.'" |
+“Martin Luther King Jr. uses many rhetorical devices in ‘Letter from Birmingham Jail.’”

-Strong thesis: "In 'Letter from Birmingham Jail,' King uses direct logical refutation, scriptural allusion, and a carefully escalated appeal to pathos to dismantle the clergymen's call for patience and reframe the Civil Rights Movement as a moral obligation rather than a political inconvenience." |
+“In ‘Letter from Birmingham Jail,’ King uses direct logical refutation, scriptural allusion, and a carefully escalated appeal to pathos to dismantle the clergymen’s call for patience and reframe the Civil Rights Movement as a moral obligation rather than a political inconvenience.”

 The strong thesis does three things the weak one does not.
 It names specific devices rather than “many rhetorical devices.”
 It states the argument those devices build toward: dismantling the patience argument.
 It answers the “so what” question by framing the stakes: reframing the movement’s moral status rather than just noting that the writer is persuasive.
 For additional examples organized by strategy type, the rhetorical analysis essay outline guide includes a full thesis-building section.